nikidimitrow/simple-button-click/README.md

 1. Add comments to expain how program work;
 2. Add Timer;
-3. Another parameter, when new page is open.
+3. Another parameter, when new page is open;
+4. To work with Python 3.5